 Shannon used to be the popular girl in Alabama.
 Some bad things happened, which were completely out of her control, and led to the entire high school being completely rude to her (you know how the rumor mill works, I assume?).
 Moving to Florida gave her a fresh start, but it also required her to leave behind the friends she had kept since elementary school who refused to turn on her when things got bad.
-She was as angry as I was about it.
+She was understandably angry.

-Our first year in Florida went by okay, but the Summer that followed is when life took a turn.
+The first year in Florida went by okay, but the Summer that followed is when life took a turn.
 Shannon was finished with 10th grade, preparing for 11th.
 I was preparing for 9th grade.

 I was right to be concerned, but wrong about why.
 At 15 years old, Shannon was enduring a Thyroid Storm caused by Grave’s Disease.
 She was required to undergo radioactive iodine therapy to deactivate the thyroids to keep her alive, and went onto Synthroid for the rest of her life.
-They sent her home.

 But the hospital made a mistake.

-On the second day of school, we got off the bus and started walking home.
+At the end of the second day of school, we got off the bus and started walking home.
 I noticed that Shannon was limping, and her left leg was purple.